Time Series Analysis and Forecasting: Examples, Approaches, and Tools

 Modeling, in this case, means that analysts use their domain knowledge and external data to tweak the work of Prophet.
 For instance, you can input market size data or other capacities information to let the algorithm consider these factors and adjust to them.
 As you know when you are going to roll out some game-changing updates, like a site redesign or some mind-blowing feature, you can also signal the algorithm about these.
 And eventually, you can define the relevant scale of seasonality and even add holidays as recurring patterns in your time series.
 All retailers know how different the Black Friday or Christmas are from the rest of the year.

 Both time series automation and the growth of available data from endpoint devices define the main trend in time series forecasting.
 Analytics are becoming increasingly more affordable and eventually more critical for business success.
-Not only can we track business progress, but also, we can capture very specific – non-stationary and sometimes – time dependent events that were missing before.
+Not only can we track business progress, but we also, can capture very specific non-stationary and sometimes time-dependent events that were missing before.
 And the emerging power of intermediary services allows a wider group of professionals without data science expertise to leverage time series forecasts.